piotrmurach/loaf/README.md

 You can add breadcrumbs for nested resources, for instance, article categories:

-You can add semantic markup in your view to show breadcrumbs
+In your view add semantic markup to show breadcrumbs:

 ```html
 <ul id="breadcrumbs">